The freedom to explore. The challenge to learn. The structure to succeed.

 A multi-cultural school for a multi-cultural world

-Language immersion is the overarching umbrella of a TIS education, with all homeroom lessons conducted in Chinese, Japanese or Spanish with teachers from around the world.
+Language immersion is the overarching umbrella of a TIS education, with all homeroom lessons conducted in Mandarin, Japanese, or Spanish with teachers from around the world.

 Students study a challenging curriculum of math, science and social studies while learning to communicate in a second language and deriving a global perspective through daily exposure to different cultures.